pacificclimate/pydap_extras/README.md

 # pydap_extras
-Consolidates all PCIC Pydap handlers.
+Consolidates all PCIC Pydap handlers and responses.
 Uses the mainline Pydap for Python 3.